srikii/email_researcher/docs/BEGINNER_GUIDE.md

 ## Why FastAPI

-FastAPI gives you a backend that a Flutter app can call later.
+FastAPI gives a backend that a Flutter app mobile app can call later.
 The current web UI is intentionally simple:

 - Click `Process Gmail` to run the graph only for new emails from now onward.
 - Pick `From` and `Until`, then click `View Range` to see already-generated summaries for that window.